 Show the entire mechanical system.
 Include all units, their sizes, mounting details, all duct work and duct sizes.
 Indicate all fire dampers where required.
 Provide equipment schedules.
-Submit energy conservation calculations per State of New Mexico.
+Must meet the requirements of the current New Mexico Energy Conservation Code and New Mexico Mechanical Code.